Skip to main content

 • stability

-The game's stability is notably inconsistent, with players reporting various glitches, such as physics issues, getting stuck in levels, and problematic auto-saves that can lead to frustrating experiences.
-While some users found the game polished and free of major bugs, others highlighted the presence of annoying glitches that detracted from gameplay.
+The game's stability is notably inconsistent, with players reporting various glitches, such as physics issues, getting stuck, and problematic auto-saves that can lead to frustrating experiences.
+While some users appreciate the graphics and overall polish, others highlight the presence of bugs that detract from gameplay, particularly in critical moments.
 Overall, the stability issues seem to vary significantly across different levels, impacting the overall enjoyment of the game.

 • “There were a few glitches I encountered, such as one level where the magnetism wasn't working right, causing a cube to lose all its magnetism properties at a certain height in the room.
 This made a really simple solution extremely annoying to accomplish.
 Another issue was getting stuck in place where I couldn't move, and in the last level, the game auto-saved half a second before I died, so every time I loaded in, I would immediately die, forcing me to restart the last level.”